Roundarch: Projects

+In 2009, Roundarch announced the recreation of the online experience for Avis Rent-a-Car, redesigning their website and creating an iOS application for the service.
+A site extension for the service was also made.

+In 2010, ClubCorp, owner of multiple private golf clubs, contracted Roundarch to redesign various websites, including those of ClubCorp's affiliate clubs.

+In 2010, Crowley Maritime Corporation contracted Roundarch to produce a website for them.
 Roundarch and Crowley Maritime Corporation were awarded a 2011 TMSA Compass Award.

-Herff Jones / Nystrom

-In 2009, Roundarch worked in partnership with Herff Jones / Nystrom to develop StrataLogica, a digital product that delivers all Nystrom wall maps and globes in a 3-D environment using the Google Maps API Premier platform, including the Google Earth API.
+In 2009, Roundarch worked in partnership with Herff Jones and Nystrom to develop StrataLogica, a 3D map and globe viewer application.

-Merapi Open-Source Software

-In April 2009, Roundarch announced its participation in designing the Tesla Model S prototype sedan's touch-screen control panel to coincide with the release of its open-source software, Merapi.
-Merapi, primarily developed by Roundarch, serves as a messaging bridge between applications that run in the Adobe Flash player, or Adobe AIR, and applications written in Java.
+In April 2009, Roundarch announced its participation in designing the Tesla Model S prototype sedan's touch-screen control panel.